-CONGRATULATING JHU APL.
-THE SUN www.baltimoresun.com
+THE SUN

+www.baltimoresun.com

-CONGRATULATIONS TO THE JOHNS HOPKINS APPLIED PHYSICS LAB for the successful launch of the New Horizons Mission to Pluto!
+CONGRATULATIONS TO THE JOHNS HOPKINS APPLIED PHYSICS LAB

 We can all feel proud that members of our community brought this ambitious mission to life.
 The New Horizons spacecraft, designed, built and operated by the Johns Hopkins University Applied Physics Lab (APL) in Laurel, MD, will be the first spacecraft ever to explore Pluto and the Kuiper Belt.